 - 6 1/2 cups vegetable stock

 - heaped 1 cup basmati rice

-- Heat the oil in a large saucepan and add the onion, pepper, carrots, sweet potato, garlic, chilli and ginger.
-Cook over a medium heat for about 10 minutes, until the vegetables begin to soften.
-Stir in the cumin, curry powder, balsamic vinegar and apple and cook for a further 2 minutes.
+- Heat the oil in a large saucepan and add the onion, pepper, carrots, sweet potato, garlic, chili, and ginger.
+Cook over medium heat for about 10 minutes, until the vegetables begin to soften.
+Stir in the cumin, curry powder, balsamic vinegar, and apple and cook for a further 2 minutes.

 - Meanwhile, fill another saucepan with water and cook the rice for 10 minutes, or until tender.
 Drain and rinse under cold water.

 - Once the soup has had its time and the vegetables are tender, you can leave the soup chunky or blend until smooth.